FluenceFormer: Transformer-Driven Multi-Beam Fluence Map Regression for Radiotherapy Planning: Results

 Table~\ref{tab:results} highlights the limitations of naive sigmoid baselines, which saturate at high intensities and yield $>20\%$ Energy Errors.
 Strong regression baselines (ReLU) improve this to $\approx 7\text{--}8\%$, but the proposed \textbf{FluenceFormer} (Two-Stage Swin UNETR) achieves state-of-the-art performance.
 It reduces Energy Error to $\mathbf{6.1\%}$ and yields a statistically significant improvement in SSIM ($\mathbf{0.70}$ vs. $0.67$, $p<0.05$), confirming that intermediate dose supervision better resolves fine-grained IMRT modulation.
 Figure~\ref{fig:qualitative} visually corroborates these findings across representative projection angles (Beams~1, 4, and 5), which exhibit complex internal intensity modulation.
 While the \textbf{UNETR (Seg-style)} baseline fails to capture this modulation due to saturation artifacts, and the \textbf{Standard CNN} suffers from blurring despite capturing general intensity, \textbf{FluenceFormer} (SwinUNETR) accurately reconstructs the full physical intensity spectrum.
 The proposed framework faithfully preserves both sharp field edges and fine-grained internal modulation, validating the benefits of physical regression in suppressing artifacts without sacrificing peak accuracy.
+In order to quantify the effect of Stage~1 inaccuracies on Stage~2 fluence prediction, we additionally evaluate an oracle setting in which Stage~2 is conditioned on ground-truth dose rather than the predicted dose.
+This analysis isolates the impact of the dose prior while keeping the Stage~2 architecture and FAR loss unchanged.
+Table~\ref{tab:oracle_z} reports the resulting oracle-conditioned Stage~2 performance across all backbones.